 Remember also that your ILR will expire after 2 years of absence, regardless of the expiry date on your proof of ILR, such as the BRP or passport stamp.

-Can I lose my indefinite leave to remain status?
+Can indefinite leave to remain status be revoked?

 There are some circumstances where your UK ILR can be taken away.
 If you are deported it will be revoked automatically.
 It will also be revoked if you are liable for deportation but for legal reasons, such as the Refugee Convention or EU Convention on Human Rights, but your deportation cannot be carried out.